 [ Note last update January 23, 2021- links and some text]

-The video alongside explains the concept in von Hippel’s own words.
-To explain further: if you have a problem and your existing suppliers are unable or unwilling to help and you are a pioneering type of entity that sees huge opportunity if you solve the problem, you will find a solution.
+The video above explains the concept in von Hippel’s own words.
+To explain further: if you have a problem and your existing suppliers are unable or unwilling to help and you are really interested in finding a solution; something incredible can happen.
+This happens when you are an enterprising type and the problem bugs (i.e. troubles) you enough to find a solution. .
 A famous example is of scientists finding lab equipment that does not perform all they want the equipment to do.
 So the scientists try to ask the sales folks of the supply company and they are friendly but clueless as they are just trying to sell what they have ( remember this is the 1970’s… ).
 So the scientists devise the solution and it works!
 So they scale up and modify all the equipment they have.
 The next time the equipment salesperson visits, they proudly explain their significant innovation.
 Sales folks understand solutions and customer excitement when they see it.
 So they bring back the innovation and prototype to their own manufacturing and R&D. This product is now something that is already proven to work at the customer’s site: a sure recipe for new product success !

 The trouble was finding the lead user in any category.
 A huge amount of legwork or at least phonecalling was involved.
 Following a snowball type of technique you had to call all sorts of people who might have vague connections to the the type of problem you were trying to solve in your industry.
 Such “solutioneers,” could be from a different industry as ABS brakes from the aerospace industry that reached the automobile industry.